mohit2708/Laravel/Interview-Question.md

 * IOC (Inverse of Control) Container Or service container.

 **[⬆ Back to Top](#table-of-contents)**
-### What is PHP artisan.
+### Ques.
+What is PHP artisan.
 List out some artisan commands?
 PHP artisan is the command line interface/tool included with Laravel.
 It provides a number of helpful commands that can help you while you build your application easily.
 Here are the list of some artisan commands:-<br>
 * php artisan list
 * php artisan help